• JAPN 2100

 Last Taught

 Emphasizes comprehension and active reproduction of modern Japanese beyond the basic patterns of speech and writing.
 Various topics on current Japanese culture and society are introduced.
-Prerequisite: JAPN 2020 or equivalent, or instructor permission.
+Prerequisite: Must have earned a grade of C or above in JAPN 2020, OR have equivalent background approved by instructor through placement evaluation.
+Contact the Japanese language program director Prof. Mieko Kawai (mk5aj@virginia.edu) for information about the placement evaluation.

 • JPTR 3010